A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories

-\textit{(3) Usage-based exclusion.} We remove cases where LLMs are mentioned only as tools for auxiliary tasks (e.g., API calls, analysis, or communication), rather than directly contributing to code generation.
+\textit{(3) Usage-based filtering.} We remove cases where LLMs are mentioned only as tools for auxiliary tasks (\eg API calls, analysis, or communication) instead of code generation.

-After rule-based filtering, we obtain 4,882 commits and 8,141 files.
-Manual validation on randomly sampled data shows high precision (TP=88/100, TN=95/100), indicating the effectiveness of our rules.
+To implement (2) and (3), we curated a list of keywords and phrases for the inclusion/exclusion patterns and encode them in a script.
+The long list is omitted in the paper while the script will be released.
+After this filtering, we obtain 8,268 AI-involved code files mentioned in 4,882 commits.
+We then randomly sample 100 files from the 8,268 and the filtered-out ones, respectively, for a manual check regarding whether they are truly AI-involved or not.
+The result shows a high accuracy (TP=88/100, TN=95/100), indicating the effectiveness and reliability of our rule-based filtering.

 \textbf{Phase 3.
-LLM-assisted Classification.} For samples that cannot be confidently classified by rules, we further employ an LLM-based classifier (ChatGPT 5-mini) to infer whether code is AI-generated.
-This step yields an additional 7,867 commits (10,713 files).
-Remaining uncertain cases are manually labeled, resulting in 686 additional positive samples.
-A secondary validation confirms the reliability of LLM-based classification (TP=85/100, TN=93/100).
+LLM-assisted Classification.} Not all code files can be classified by rules in Phase 2.
+For those cases, we employ an LLM-based classifier (ChatGPT 5-mini) to decide AI-involvement.
+This yields an additional 10,932 AI-involved files related to 7,877 commits.
+Remaining uncertain cases are manually labeled, resulting in 683 additional AI-involved files.
+A secondary manual sample check (similar to last phase) confirms the reliability of LLM-based decision (TP=85/100, TN=93/100).

-\textbf{Final Dataset.} After deduplication using repository, file path, and commit hash, our final dataset contains \textbf{12,749 commits and 19,816 code files} with confirmed AI involvement.
-To our knowledge, this is the largest dataset of real-world AI-generated code by far, which we will make public.
-Fig.~\ref{fig:tool_dist} and Fig.~\ref{fig:lang_dist} illustrate its distribution across LLM models/tools and programming languages, respectively.
-Consistent with prior observations~\cite{Schreiber_2025}, general-purpose models (e.g., ChatGPT) dominate real-world usage, while code spans a diverse set of languages with Python and JavaScript being the most prevalent.
+We further deduplicate the collected files using repository, file path, and commit hash.
+Our final dataset contains \textbf{19,816} AI-involved code files related to \textbf{12,749} commits - the largest to our knowledge.
+Fig.~\ref{fig:tool_dist} and Fig.~\ref{fig:lang_dist} characterizes this dataset regarding its LLM and programming language distributions, respectively.
+Consistent with prior observations~\cite{Schreiber_2025}, general-purpose models (\eg ChatGPT) dominate real-world usage, while code spans a diverse set of languages with Python and JavaScript being the most prevalent.

-\textbf{Human Code Alignment.} To enable fair comparison between AI-generated and human-written code, we construct a matched human code dataset.
-Direct comparison without control may introduce confounding factors, such as repository-specific coding practices, project complexity, or code scale differences.
-For example, variations in defect density or complexity metrics may stem from repository characteristics rather than the effect of AI assistance.

-To mitigate such biases, we adopt an \emph{alignment strategy}: for each AI-generated file, we randomly select two human-written files from the \emph{same repository} and \emph{same programming language}, with similar size (within 20\% lines of code when possible).
-This design controls for repository-level and language-level factors, ensuring that observed differences more accurately reflect the impact of AI assistance rather than external confounders.